ericmjl/art-of-effective-scientific-communication/slides.md

 # main ideas

-1. Your idea should be as simple as possible, but no simpler than necessary.
+1. Your idea should be communicated as simply as possible, but no simpler than necessary.
 1. You will need a safe space and time to develop your thoughts.
 1. You will want to strategically select colleagues to help give you feedback